Difference Array Technique

 array.

-You can simply copy our implemented Difference
+You can just copy the Difference

-class to solve it:
+class we wrote earlier to solve this problem:

 class Solution {